 The Texas Windstorm Insurance Association also accessed the capital markets for the first time in 2014 via the issuance of a \$400 million catastrophe bond.
-Meanwhile, in 2013 Louisiana Citizens accessed the capital markets for the second consecutive year, joining a growing list that in previous years has included North Carolina's Beach and Windstorm Plan and the Massachusetts' Fair Plan.
+Meanwhile, in 2015 Louisiana Citizens accessed the capital markets for the third time, joining a growing list that in previous years has included North Carolina's Beach and Windstorm Plan and the Massachusetts' FAIR Plan.